Medical expert of the article

 Who to contact?

-Treatment of the spasmophilia in a child
+Treatment spasmophilia in a child

 Clinical recommendations concern vitamin D deficiency: there is a Protocol for the treatment and prevention of rickets, approved by the Ministry of Health of Ukraine.

-See also - Treatment of rickets
+See also - Treatment of Rickets

 Prevention